Olympia Brewing Company: In popular culture

 Daredevil Evel Knievel was sponsored by Olympia Beer.
 Olympia paid a hefty price tag to have Evel sew patches onto his jackets, signs on his vehicles, even stitching "Olympia Beer" onto parachutes attached to his dragster.
 This was an attempt to take Olympia nationwide.

-Dustin Hoffman's Benjamin Braddock drinks an Olympia beer in The Graduate (1967).
+Dustin Hoffman's character, Benjamin Braddock drinks a can of Olympia beer in The Graduate (1967).
 Paul Newman drinks Olympia in the movie, Sometimes a Great Notion (1970).
 Nearly the entire cast, including Marvin Gaye drinks Olympia bottles, stubbies, cans and tall boys, in Chrome and Hot Leather (1971).
 A neon sign advertising Olympia beer can be seen in the window of the liquor store in American Graffiti (1973).
 Clint Eastwood promoted the brand in several popular films, including Magnum Force (1973), Thunderbolt and Lightfoot (1974), The Eiger Sanction (1975), Every Which Way but Loose (1978) (in which his orangutan Clyde also indulges), and Oly is seen in Any Which Way You Can (1980).

 The werewolves of "The Colony" in 1980's The Howling drink Oly, as do Farmer Vincent and his family in Motel Hell, and Rebecca Balding is seen drinking Olympia in bed in Silent Scream, also from that year.
 The Blues Brothers Band drinks $300 worth of Olympia in 'Bob's Country Bunker' tavern in The Blues Brothers (1980) John Denver drinks an Olympia in "Oh, God!"
 (1977).
 Signage and cans being consumed are also easily visible in The China Syndrome (1979).
 The brand was also featured in the movie Friday the 13th Part III (1982) and Airport 1975 (1974).
 A neon light Olympia Beer sign can be seen in the roadhouse bar in the vampire cult-classic Near Dark (1987) and in the Matt Damon film Promised Land (2012).
 In the independent B-movie Clawed: The Legend of Sasquatch (2005), the teen-age campers and the adult hunters were drinking the brand.
 Josh Brolin's George W. Bush drinks a barely recognizable bottle of Olympia beer in W. (2008).
 Bill Hader's character drinks several cans of Olympia Beer in The To Do List (2013).
 Many of the characters in The Hollywood Knights drink Olympia beer in stubby bottles.
 It can also be seen in the 1983 American horror/thriller film Cujo.
 Olympia Beer is also being drank by Tommy Lee Jones in A Coal Miners Daughter.

 The second word in American rock band Creedence Clearwater Revival's name is derived from an Olympia advertising campaign.
 The movie House of Games includes a set with cases of Olympia Beer stacked toward the back of the room.
 In a Mickey Rooney movie from the Andy Hardy series, the title character has to change a tire on his dad's car.
 On the street in front of their house, Mickey and his dad remove a case of Olympia Beer from the trunk to get at the spare tire jack.
 Olympia Beer was praised as one of the top 25 beers in the world in a 2012 MensJournal.com review article.